leobudima/elogii-blog/content/what-is-delivery-management-software.md

 In turn, you can significantly increase the output of your field service teams by increasing the amount of work they can do, while reducing fuel consumption and cutting costs.

-# What is an end-to-end Delivery Management Solution?
+## What is an end-to-end Delivery Management Solution?

-**An end-to-end solution describes a platform, app, system, or software that supplies customers with all software and hardware components necessary to meet all of their needs and demands.
-This includes integrating or setting up the system and making it ready for use.**
+**An end-to-end delivery management solution describes a platform, app, or software system that provides users with all of the software or hardware components to integrate the system and making it ready for use.**

 In that sense, an end-to-end delivery management suite can give you all of the mechanics necessary to meet the logistic demands of enabling delivery.